-Loads/actions, load/action effects and resistance
+Section 11 Loads, load effects and resistance

-The design loads/actions that will form the basis for design and operation of installations, systems and equipment, shall be determined.
-When determining design loads/actions, the requirement to robust solutions, cf. Section 5, and the requirement to risk reduction, cf. the Framework Regulations Section 11, shall form the basis.
-The design loads/actions shall ensure that installations, systems or equipment will be designed such that relevant accidental loads/actions that can occur, do not result in unacceptable consequences, and shall, as a minimum, always withstand the dimensioning accidental load/action.
+The design loads that will form the basis for design and operation of installations, systems and equipment, shall be determined.
+When determining design loads, the requirement to robust solutions, cf. Section 5, and the requirement to risk reduction, cf. the Framework Regulations Section 11, shall form the basis.
+The design loads shall ensure that installations, systems or equipment will be designed such that relevant accidental loads that can occur, do not result in unacceptable consequences, and shall, as a minimum, always withstand the dimensioning accidental load.

-When determining design loads/actions, the effects of fire water shall not be considered.
-This applies to both fire loads/actions and explosive loads/actions.
+When determining design loads, the effects of fire water shall not be considered.
+This applies to both fire loads and explosive loads.

-Installations, systems and equipment that are included as elements in the realisation of main safety functions, cf. Section 7, shall as a minimum de designed such that dimensioning accidental loads/actions or dimensioning environmental loads/actions with an annual likelihood greater than or equal to 1×10^{-4} , shall not result in loss of a main safety function.
+Installations, systems and equipment that are included as elements in the realisation of main safety functions, cf. Section 7, shall as a minimum de designed such that dimensioning accidental loads or dimensioning environmental loads with an annual likelihood greater than or equal to $1x10^{-4}$ , shall not result in loss of a main safety function.

-When determining loads/actions, the effects of seabed subsidence over, or in connection with the reservoir, shall be considered.
+When determining loads, the effects of seabed subsidence over, or in connection with the reservoir, shall be considered.

-Functional and environmental loads/actions shall be combined in the most unfavourable manner.
+Functional and environmental loads shall be combined in the most unfavourable manner.

-Facilities or parts of facilities shall be able to withstand the design loads/actions and probable combinations of these loads/actions at all times.
+Facilities or parts of facilities shall be able to withstand the design loads and probable combinations of these loads at all times.

-Materials
+Section 12 Materials